-XG-7100 Switch Overview¶
+Switch Ports Overview¶

-Switched Ethernet ports can be used for High Availability (HA), but there is one limitation when configuring switchports for HA.
+Switched Ethernet ports can be used for High Availability (HA), but there is one limitation when configuring switch ports for HA.
 Because the uplinks from the switch to the SoC are always up, failover is only effective in scenarios where a system completely dies.
 If a single switch interface goes down, CARP will not be able to detect this properly so the PRIMARY will remain PRIMARY on any switch interfaces that drop link.

 The SECONDARY will also consider itself PRIMARY of the network associated to the switch link that dropped.
-In this situation, LAN clients will likely go through the SECONDARY but will not be able to get online if NAT is utilized with a WAN CARP IP.
-It’s possible to NAT to the WAN interface IP to get around this but it can cause state issues during failover.
+In this situation, LAN clients will likely go through the SECONDARY but will not be able to get online if NAT is utilized with a WAN CARP IP address.
+It’s possible to NAT to the WAN interface IP address to get around this but it can cause state issues during failover.

-For best results, use the ports on a Network Interface expansion card.
+For best results, use the ports on a network interface expansion card.
 When configured correctly, the discrete ports of the add-in NIC will provide full redundancy and failover in the event of a network outage or scheduled maintenance.

 For HA configuration instructions, visit the High Availability page.

 ix3 (switch uplink ports 9 and 10), are configured as a

 load-balanced LAGG.
 This provides an aggregate uplink capable of 5 Gbps for

 Ethernet switch ports ETH1-8.
 This is further demonstrated in the diagram below: